What is it good for?

 Round one

-• Set a timer for five minutes and ask everyone to start drawing - with a Sharpie (it means you can't go into too much detail!) - ideas that might help solve the problem you've chosen to tackle.
+- Set a timer for five minutes and ask everyone to start drawing with a Sharpie (using a thick pen keeps details minimal) ideas that might solve your chosen problem.

 Time for a second round?

-• Get a fresh piece of paper, and ask everyone to pick the idea they most like from their previous sketches and go into a bit more detail this time.
+- Get a fresh piece of paper and ask everyone to select their favourite idea from their previous sketches to develop further.

-• Stick them up on a wall, or you can use a collaborative tool like Miro or Mural if you're in different locations.
-Then get everyone to present their sketches back to the team.
+- Display the sketches on a wall, or use collaborative tools like Miro or Mural for remote teams.
+Have everyone present their ideas to the group.

 Voting time!

-• Give everyone three dots (either sticky ones or on Miro or Mural), and ask them to choose their favourite ideas or elements from the team's sketches for the ideas or elements of an idea that they like best.
+- Give everyone three dots (physical or digital on Miro or Mural) to vote on their favorite ideas or elements from the team's sketches.

 Once you've done this you can develop some basic prototypes to test with users.